programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 In regards to large visual corpora, in particular, the use of computer vision strategies can help further what Taylor Arnold and Lauren Tilton call "distant viewing," a parallel to the common Digital Humanities application of "distant reading" techniques used in the study of large written corpora.[^7] Computer vision and object recognition can help scholars bridge what is often called the "semantic gap" between the information contained in a photograph or image and the cultural meaning humans derive from it.
 By specifying aspects or characteristics of image collections that contain historical meaning, and then training machine learning algorithms to search for them — whether it's a smile, fashion choice, use of a particular object, or something else — researchers can add "a new layer of meaning to the raw pixels "contained in the images, and then apply such insights quickly at large scales.[^8] Similar to the contrasts inherent in "distant" vs. "close" reading in digital literary studies, "distant viewing" of images and photographs can complement and support conclusions and explanations gleaned from closer, more traditionally humanistic examinations.[^9]

 One benefit of beginning one's journey in computer vision with a simple experiment like smile recognition is that it is possible to make use of the pre-trained facial recognition models we used here like OpenCV's Haar Cascade and DeepFace's emotion identification.
 While there are other pre-trained open source object recognition models available online, like [Google's Open Images database,](https://storage.googleapis.com/openimages/web/index.html) scholars interested in using object recognition in their own work may find it necessary to train their own model, or adapt a pre-existing one, with deep learning.
 The learning curve for this can be high, though the [two-part _Programming Historian_ tutorial, Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification,](https://programminghistorian.org/en/lessons/computer-vision-deep-learning-pt1) provides thorough instructions for this tailor made for historians and other humanists.
+[Hugging Face](https://huggingface.co/models?pipeline_tag=object-detection&sort=trending) also maintains a list of pre-trained object detection models.

 Additionally, there are several companies like [Roboflow](https://roboflow.com/) and others which offer hosted computer vision trainers with a point-and-click interface.
 The trained model can then be downloaded and integrated into an object detector and executed with Python, like we've done here.
 However, even if professional companies offer heavily discounted educational licenses, there can still be financial costs, and researchers' data is often made public or at least must be made available to the host company.